SuplexProject/Suplex.Docs/docs/index.md

 ## QuickStart

 Wanna get started without a lot of pain?
 Me too.
 Given the philosophical statement above, you won't need much code to use Suplex in your application.
-This quick start guide assumes a working knowledge of Visual Studio, C#, and nuget.
+This quick start guide assumes a working knowledge of Visual Studio, C#, and NuGet.

 ### Get the Admin UI